14 Day Croatia Itinerary – Zagreb, Dubrovnik & Beyond

 Best Beaches In The Mediterranean - Banje Beach, Croatia

-Don’t miss on beautiful beaches and crystal-clear sea in this region and discover smaller neighboring towns on your way from one larger destination to another.
+Don’t miss out on this walled city, its beautiful beaches, and crystal-clear sea in this region, and discover smaller neighboring towns on your way from one larger destination to another.
 Dubrovnik has an airport, so you can travel back home without going back to Zagreb.

-In short, this is what your 14 day Croatia itinerary could look like:
+In short, this is what your 14 day Croatia travel itinerary could look like this:

 This alternative summary of your 2 weeks in Croatia can look something like this: